SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 ### Popular registries (*aka* image libraries)

-At the time of writing, **Docker Hub** hosts a much wider selection of container images than **Sylabs Cloud**.
-This includes Linux distributions, Python and R deployments, as well as a big variety of applications.

-Bioinformaticians should keep in mind another container registry, [Red Hat Quay](https://quay.io) by Red Hat, that hosts thousands of applications in this domain of science.
+Bioinformaticians should keep in mind the container registry [Red Hat Quay](https://quay.io) by Red Hat, that hosts thousands of applications in this domain of science.
 These mostly come out of the [BioContainers](https://biocontainers.pro) project, that aims to provide automated container builds of all of the packages made available through [Bioconda](https://bioconda.github.io).

-Nvidia maintains the [Nvidia GPU Cloud (NGC)](https://ngc.nvidia.com), hosting an increasing number of containerised applications optimised to run on Nvidia GPUs.

-AMD has recently created [AMD Infinity Hub](https://www.amd.com/en/technologies/infinity-hub), to host containerised applications optimised for AMD GPUs.

-Right now, the Sylabs Cloud Library does not contain a large number of images.
-Still, it can turn useful for storing container images requiring features that are specific to Singularity (we will see some in the next episodes).

 > ## Pull and run a Python container ##